vinceyyy/Aerostat/README.md

 # Aerostat

-Aerostat is a simple CLI tool to deploy your Machine Learning models to cloud, with a public API to use.
+A simple CLI tool to deploy your Machine Learning models to cloud, with public API and template connections ready to go.

 ## Get started
 ### Installation